castro-gzlz/mr-plotter/README.md

 #### [OPTIONAL_CONFIG] | Optional configuration

 *mr-plotter* has been desiged to have a default graphic configuration able to generate paper-quality plots.
 However, there are some particular aspects such as the **X- and Y-axis limits**, **size of the catalog (and your) data**, **color map**, **etc**, that you might want to modify at your ease.
 This is also possible with [OPTIONAL_CONFIG]!
 Check out **all the available options** in [**this table**](https://github.com/castro-gzlz/mr-plotter/blob/main/tables/optional_config.md) :smiley: (most of them were used in the [**Usage examples**](#usage-examples) section).

-## Inclusion of additional models, issues, improvements, and suggestions

-If your favorite model is not yet included in *mr-plotter*, you have any issues when using the package, or you think it can be improved in any way, don't hesitate to contact me at [acastro@cab.inta-csic.es](acastro@cab.inta-csic.es)

 ## Contributors and Change log